RodneyShag/Interview_solutions/Solutions/Cracking the Coding Interview/Next Number.md

     }
     num = BitFunctions.clearBit(num, indexOfOne);

-    /* Step 2 - Clear bits to the right of the index. */
-    num = BitFunctions.clearBitsIthrough0(num, indexOfOne - 1);
+    // Step 2 - Clear bits to the right of the index num = BitFunctions.clearBitsIthrough0(num, indexOfOne - 1);

-    /* Step 3 - Add in c1 + 1 ones immediately to the right of the cleared bit */
+    // Step 3 - Add in c1 + 1 ones immediately to the right of the cleared bit
     int onesToAdd = c1 + 1;
     int i = indexOfOne - 1;
     while (onesToAdd > 0) {